RaisaAhsan/raisaahsan.github.io/images/readme.md

-This is the folder where you will store your diagrams and photos of your black box model.
+Use this folder to store image files of your diagrams and photos of your black box model.